DilipMallavarapu/sentinel-firmware/README.md

 Checkpoints are resumable and fingerprinted on (stage version, config, upstream fingerprints).
 Change the image or bump a stage and it re-runs;
 otherwise it loads from cache.
-A failed stage blocks only its dependents — independent branches still produce findings.
+A failed stage blocks only its dependents, independent branches still produce findings.

 `emulate`, `reachability` and `webscan` are optional by design.
 A run that